Enhancing the integration of mite biological control in western United States vineyard managment programs

 Impacts and Contributions/Outcomes

-Outreach and educational presentations to date include:
+Outreach and professional presentations to date include:

 • April 2009, Pacific Branch Entomology Society of America annual meeting (San Diego, CA), Impacts of six fungicides on the lethal and sub-lethal effects on Typhlodromus pyri, poster presentation.